GrindeLab/PCA/code/README.md

 Before you begin, you will need to download/install the following:

 - the TOPMed Analysis Pipeline (and its associated R packages and software) --- see https://github.com/UW-GAC/analysis_pipeline
-- ADMIXTURE (if you want to estimate admixture proportions as well as running PCA; otherwise skip this) --- https://dalexander.github.io/admixture/
+- ADMIXTURE (if you want to estimate admixture proportions as well as running PCA; otherwise skip this) --- see https://dalexander.github.io/admixture/

 You may also need to install or update various R packages (e.g., gdsfmt, SNPRelate, SeqArray, argparser, SeqVarTools, dplyr, tidyr, ggplot2, RColorBrewer) although much of this should be taken care of by running the `install_packages.R` script provided in the TOPMed Analysis Pipeline.

 ## Filter

-First, we used `bcftools` to restrict our analyses to biallelic single nucleotide variants:
+First, we used `bcftools` to filter the original VCF files (one per chromosome): see `step1_filter.sh`

+Our filters keep variants that:

+- are biallelic SNPs (`-m2 -M2 -v snps`)
+- pass filtering (`-f PASS`)
+- have a minor allele count of at least 1 (`-c 1:minor`)

+If running this step on your own dataset, the `filters.sh` script can/should be modified to:

+- update the name of the VCF files (see `invcf` on line 5)
+- update the name of the output VCF (see `outvcf` on line 6)
-- `step1_filter.sh`
+- add/remove filters

+Note that `bcftools` will need to be installed prior to running this step.
+If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.

 ## Convert VCF to GDS